 fi

-You can see user Bin is created successfully after reading the system password from the current user.
+You can see that the user Bin is created successfully after reading the system password from the current user.
 However, the given password is not displayed while reading it from the user.
-The -s option of read command successfully hides the password.
+The -s option of the read command successfully hides the password.

 Imagine having a password file where you’ve stored all your passwords.
 Instead of inputting the password manually through a prompt, a program can retrieve it directly from the saved file.
 Let’s see how it works.